 So how to implement it?
 My solution was to run a heavy duty extension cord out to the coop, which I buried.
 This is not ideal.
 If you are going to run power out to your coop, do the right thing, and hire an electrician.
 DON’T BE LIKE ME.
 DON’T DO THIS.
 I’VE DISCOVERED A BETTER SOLUTION.
 READ BELOW THE IMAGE FOR THE UPDATE.
 I then rigged up a timer, a plugin light socket and a 40-watt equivalent LED bulb.

 As I said, this is not an ideal setup, but it works for now.
 Ideally, you’d set something up that would run a 12v LED bulb off a battery already located in the coop.

 *UPDATE* A search on amazon came up with the better way of running an LED bulb off of your battery you already have in your coop.
 Because you already have the automatic chicken coop door opener I designed.
 Right?
 You don’t?
 Check it out here:

-Ok, that’s out of the way, so here’s the diagram for your new 12v system.
-Click on the links below to buy them on Amazon.
+Ok, that’s out of the way, so here’s the new 12v system.
+Click on the link below to buy them on Amazon.